shehan807/camcasp-bin/INSTALL_BIN.md

    > cd camcasp-7.0

    > gunzip x86-64/{ifort,gfortran}/\*.gz

+   Note that there are no binary files included for OSX.

 2. It is no longer necessary to apply for a licence to use CamCASP, but your use of the program is subject to the licence that is to be